living ☆ALMOND DREAMS☆ (Designer-Choice Game)

 A downloadable game

-ALMOND DREAMS takes place in the arbitrary space of building relationships — relationships with parents, friends, and partners — inevitably stained by social, generational, very real injustices.
+The idea of using dreams as a fabulist invention came from my first twine — the cycle game Illustrated Dining — and was pushed further in this project.
+Drawing situations from my unique experience as a young woman discovering the realities of today's world, ☆ALMOND DREAMS☆ takes place in the arbitrary space of building relationships — relationships with parents, friends, partners — relationships stained by generational, social, and political injustices.
 By making the player embody a character that is very much physical, gendered, and contextualized, the game suggests player agency in their own story as it thematizes the idea of determining fate through everyday choices.
 The narrative alternates between real situations and imaginative dreams that open access to perspective – a window to happy and dark possibilities.
 Things get complicated as human emotions and feelings of love, desire, and need for acceptance enter the picture.

 How is this an interactive game?
 What structure and craft elements did it employ?